Sitecore/Helix.Docs/helix/appendix/alternate-visual-studio-structures.rst

 use of Visual Studio Projects to organize and set boundaries between modules.
 Concerns about this practice include:

-* Build times for large solutions
+* (Re)build times for large solutions
 * The overhead of creating multiple projects and properly organizing them when adding a module
 * The deployment complexity created by large numbers of assemblies and multiple ASP.NET projects
 * Management of Sitecore and other external dependencies across many projects, especially when upgrading Sitecore dependencies
+* Solution load times on underpowered developer hardware
 * Disagreement regarding the appropriate use of Visual Studio Projects / .NET Assemblies